PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting: Experimental Results

+\textbf{Post-processing is unnecessary for pre-training.} \xyh{To investigate the {role of post-processing} (`pp') in pseudo-labeling more rigorously, we compare pseudo-labels with and without `pp'~\cite{zhang2022bytetrack} on the same dataset.
+We show in~\autoref{tab:no_pp} that: (1) PPT vs.~PPT+pp, the post-processing is not necessary; (2) PPT vs.~LION~\cite{liu2024lion}+pp, a simplified emulation of the labeling process in WOMD~\cite{womd} does not exhibit higher performance.}

+\textbf{Pretraining \textit{w/o} HD maps.\;} { In all previous experiments, we assume the availability of HD maps, which are commonly used in motion forecasting research, to isolate the effect of pseudo-labeled trajectories during pretraining.
+In \autoref{tab:multi-dataset_result-map}, we relax this assumption by pretraining the model without HD maps, using only the pseudo-labeled trajectories.
+Specifically, we use empty HD maps during pretraining.
+The results show that pretraining without HD maps achieves performance on par with the pretraining that incorporates them.
+This suggests that the primary benefit of pretraining comes from the trajectory dynamics and agent interactions, rather than the agent-map interactions. }

+\textbf{Additional results using PPT.} \xyh{Additionally, we show in \autoref{fig:additional_results_wayformer_autobot}, the results using Autobot~\cite{autobot} and Wayformer~\cite{Wayformer}, respectively.
+We show that in both methods, PPT generally improves motion forecasting performance compared to "No pretraining", especially in the low-labeled-data regimes.}

-~\\ \textbf{Qualitative results.\quad}We show some qualitative examples in \Cref{fig:qualitative} from models trained with~\method{} (a), No pre-training (b) and \method{}+Fine-tuning (c).
-Overall, they perform reasonably well even for the model with only~\method{} pre-training.
-In the first two rows of \Cref{fig:qualitative}, training with~\method{}, (a) and (c), provides more diverse (more modes) and more precise forecasts (better overlapped with GT), compared to less modes and less precise predictions of (b) w/o~\method{}.
-In the last row, the trajectory of (b) with the highest probability falls behind the ground-truth prediction in green.
+\textbf{Forecasting qualitative results.} \xyh{We show some qualitative examples in \autoref{fig:qualitative} from models trained with (a) PPT \textit{w/o} finetuning, (b) No pretraining, and (c) PPT \textit{w/} finetuning.
+Overall, they perform reasonably well even for the model with only~\method{} pretraining.
+In the first two rows of \autoref{fig:qualitative}, training with~\method{}, (a) and (c), provides more diverse and precise forecasts (better overlapped with GT), compared to less diverse modes and less precise predictions of (b) w/o~\method{}.
+In the last row, the trajectory of (b) with the highest probability falls behind the ground-truth prediction in green. }